Grazing Contracts for Livestock

 A lease has no interest or property taxes.
 You can obtain land and get started in grazing without going into six figures of debt.
 This leaves your money free for purchases that will bring a faster return on your investment, such as buying animals..

 The opportunity to renew or discontinue a lease every few years gives your business flexibility to grow and change.
 An informal one-page contract is usually all you need.
 If you’re not sure you want to commit to farming or living in your current area forever, lease before you buy..

 Local farm newspapers and bulletin boards around town often have “for lease” ads.
 You can place an ad of your own, seeking pasture to rent.
 Keep an eye out for potential leases as you’re driving around.
 If small brush is beginning to grow up in a field or the fence is in bad shape, that land has probably sat idle for a few years.
 There are many elderly farmers, people with demanding jobs, and absentee landowners who aren’t able to work their land, but don’t want to sell it.
 Plenty of people are looking for a leasee.
 When word gets around that you’re in the market, it’s very possible that someone will come to you!.

 The following are key points to consider before entering into a contract-grazing arrangement:

 - Forage and pasture resources: What is the quality of the forage base?
 What kind of grazing system will you use?

-- Class of livestock: Will you graze stocker steers, replacement females or cow-calf pairs?
+- Class of livestock: Will you graze stocker steers, heifers, or cow-calf pairs?

 - Equipment and facilities: What is available and what will you need to purchase or barter?